minethGunawardena/YTDownloader/README.md

 - Enhanced error handling.

 ## License
 This app is not licensed under MIT.
 For more details, see the LICENSE file.
-Created for fun and educational purposes.